THE MOST POPULAR NAVY BLUE PAINT COLOUR IDEAS FOR CABINETS & FRONT DOORS

 2. BENJAMIN MOORE HALE NAVY HC-154

-Hale Navy is a CLASSIC choice when it comes to navy blue paint colours that have a slight blue-purple undertone – but look pretty damn legit navy blue.
+Hale Navy is a classic and popular shade when it comes to navy blue paint colours.

 Do I love Hale Navy?
 HAAAAALE YES I DO!
-Hale Navy is a classic navy blue with just enough of a neutral base to calm it down, so it doesn’t look like it’s trying too hard.
+Hale Navy is a shade of blue with just enough of a neutral base to calm it down, so it doesn’t look like it’s trying too hard.

-If Hale Navy is TOO BLUE for you, check out Sherwin Williams Cyberspace (coming shortly).
+If Hale Navy is TOO BLUE for you, check out Sherwin Williams Cyberspace (below).

 Sitting right under Hale Navy in the fan deck is Newburyport Blue.
 If you find Hale Navy a bit darker than you wanted, Newburyport has a similar approach, just a bit lighter and brighter and pretty dang blue.